zoot101/snapraid-daily/docs/muttrc-examples/README.md

 ```

 Type microsoft when prompted 1st and then devicecode when prompted for the 2nd time, and then finally
 the desired email for the last prompt.
+I prefer the devicecode as its easier and clearer to use, the
+authcode also works, but the resulting code isn't displayed unless you actually click on the address
-(I have not been able to get the "authcode" or "localhostauthcode"
-methods working for outlook.)
+bar in the browser.
+(I have not been able to get the "localhostauthcode" method working for outlook.)

 Then the hook script should show a complicated URL to copy and paste into a browser.